gjuchault/typescript-service-starter/README.md

 ### Ecosystem

-This template is based on Fastify with some nice defaults (circuit breaker, redis rate limit, etc.).
+This template is based on Fastify with some nice defaults (circuit breaker, redis rate limit, etc.). [trpc](https://trpc.io/) is used to have nice routes & automatic client generations with zod and typescript.
 It leverages PostgreSQL as a storage (through [slonik](https://github.com/gajus/slonik)), Redis as a cache through [ioredis](https://github.com/luin/ioredis)).

 For the logging & telemetry part, it uses [pino](https://github.com/pinojs/pino) and [OpenTelemetry](https:/github.com/open-telemetry/opentelemetry-js) (for both prometheus-like metrics & tracing).
 To handle distributed tracing, it expects [W3C's traceparent](https://www.w3.org/TR/trace-context/) header to carry trace id & parent span id.